Activities & Days Out / 27 May, 2022 / My Baba

 Learning how to cook is an essential life skill.
 While you can do it in your own home (if you’re a good cook), it’s great to get them involved in cooking lessons with other children, families and professional chefs.
-These classes will help children learn the basics of cooking and baking, as well as teaching them about healthy foods.
+These kids’ cooking classes in London will help children learn the basics of cooking and baking, as well as teaching them about healthy foods.
 They’ll be more inclined to get involved with dinner at home and then might even be able to teach you a thing or two about getting creative in the kitchen.
 Here are our favourite London classes.

 KCS offer workshops for children of any age and teach how to make healthy and simple dishes.
 Students will learn how to work together, as well as learning about food and cooking techniques from different cultures.
 While the cookery schools are based in Acton, KCS also offer mobile cookery classes so get in touch to find out more.